While many great men of science have memorials and statues in their honour, women’s achievements have been less widely known.

 4. Mary Somerville

-Along with Caroline Herschel, Somerville was elected to be the first female members of the Royal Astronomical Society.
+Along with Caroline Herschel, Somerville was elected the first female member of the Royal Astronomical Society.
 When she died in 1872, Mary Somerville was hailed by The London Post as ‘The Queen of Nineteenth-Century Science’.

-In 2016, Somerville was chosen by public vote to feature on the Scottish £10 note, representing science and innovation.
+In 2016, a public vote selected Somerville to feature on the Scottish £10 note, representing science and innovation.

 5. Annie Russell Maunder